Shebuka/SC-Datarunner-UEX/README.md

 3. **Review and Submit Data**:
    - Switch to the application to view extracted data in a list.
-   - Check the terminal name and the fields highlighted in red/orange (indicating errors or low confidence) and correct them inline.
+   - Check the terminal name and the fields highlighted in red/orange (indicating errors or low confidence) and correct them if needed.
-   - Click "Send" to submit individual entries or "Send All" to submit all entries at once to the UEX API.
+   - Click "Send" to submit individual entries or "Send All" to submit all entries at once to the UEX API, associating submissions with your UEX account.
    - Screenshots are saved to the `/screenshots` folder within the application directory.

 4. **Access Help**: